congchenyu/cs326-final-theta/docs/milestone2.md

-/api/signup which allows for a new user to sign up
+/api/signup （which allows for a new user to sign up）

-/api/ signin which allows a user to sign in
+/api/ signin （which allows a user to sign in）

-/api/products which posts products containing their name, image, and price
+/api/products （which posts products containing their name, image, and price）

-/api/product/:id which allows a user to post a product
+/api/product/:id （which allows a user to post a product）

-/api/buy/:id which returns the checkout for a given user
+/api/buy/:id （which returns the checkout for a given user）

 URL of Heroku Application ：https://umass-second-hand.herokuapp.com/